The Fédération Aéronautique Internationale (FAI) defines spaceflight as any flight above 100 kilometres (62 mi) above Earth's sea level.

 As of December 2018, the spacecraft with the highest crew capacity to have ever been sucessfully launched on a crewed mission is the now-retired Space Shuttle, which could be configured to carry up to 10 astronauts at once, but never actually carried more than eight.
 In recent years, proposals have been made for a new generation of super-heavy (and beyond) spaceships capable of taking 100 or more humans to space in a single launch.

-Resolves positively if and when credible media reports announce that a person has become the 10,000th human to reach an altitude of 100km above Earth's sea level, or if and when the same announcement is credibly made by any national or international space agency.
+This question will resolve as "Yes" when credible media reports announce that a person has become the 10,000th human to reach an altitude of 100km above Earth's sea level, or if and when the same announcement is credibly made by any national or international space agency.
 Entering orbit is not necessary - any flight above 100km will qualify.

 Persons born above this altitude (including on space stations or on astronomical objects other than Earth) are not included for purposes of this question, unless they later complete a qualifying spaceflight.
 Flights made from bodies other than Earth do not count.